Wired Child Reclaiming Childhood in a Digital Age

 “Get this book!
 This book is well researched and is illustrated by real clinical cases.
 If you care about your kids and family, this book is a must read!”

-A blueprint for promoting children’s loving bond with family and school success amid the distractions of the digital age.
+A practical guide to building your child’s bond with family and fostering school success amid the allure of digital screens

 The Latest from Dr. Richard Freed's Blog